xypnox/blag_zola/content/posts/glorious-endgame/index.md

 ![Firefox use](ffx.gif)

+*The above image is a gif, watch the action!*

 But where is the setting to tweak this?
 It is not a setting in firefox.
 You have to customize firefox's interface via CSS.
 The tabbar, navbar, etc are rendered from HTML, thus their appearance and functionality can be changed.
 You can head over to [r/FirefoxCSS](https://www.reddit.com/r/FirefoxCSS/) to see what people have been able to do with it.

 And yes, it is not available in any chrome based browser as of now because almost all of them use Native C/C++ for the browser UI, making it near impossible to customize.